Toloka/docs/en/guide/concepts/solution-architecture.md

 - Do I need to filter my data?

-    Let's say you want to create a task titled <q>Select road signs in an image</q>, but you aren't sure that all images contain road signs.
-Create a separate project with a task titled <q>Are there road signs in an image?</q> to filter out unnecessary images.
+    Let's say you want to create a task titled "Select road signs in an image", but you aren't sure that all images contain road signs.
+Create a separate project with a task titled "Are there road signs in an image?" to filter out unnecessary images.

     A data filtering task is usually cheap and can help you save on the most important task and simplify the task instructions and interface.

 ### Reviewing responses in a separate project {#concept_vxt_h4g_nlb}

 - You can set up a separate project where other Tolokers check responses in submitted assignments.
-For example, if you want to create a project titled <q>Find similar products</q>, enable [assignment review](../../glossary.md#left-off-acceptance-ru) in this project and create a separate project with the <q>Are these items similar?</q> task to review responses, reject incorrect responses, and avoid paying for them.
+For example, if you want to create a project titled "Find similar products", enable [assignment review](../../glossary.md#left-off-acceptance-ru) in this project and create a separate project with the "Are these items similar?" task to review responses, reject incorrect responses, and avoid paying for them.

     {% note warning %}